Activities "THE GEOGRAPHIC GRID".

 With a T

-A type of map that represents a specific geographical aspect such as climate, relief, population, etc.
+a specific geographical aspect such as climate, relief, population, etc.

 Thematic map